-How to handle Wells Fargo chargebacks in 2020
+How to Handle Wells Fargo Chargebacks in 2021

 As the seventh largest credit card issuer in the United States, Wells Fargo handles a commensurately high rate of chargebacks, so you can expect to be dealing with them fairly often.
 Wells Fargo has lost some market share in recent years because of the fallout from their 2016 account fraud scandal, and while that means they have extra incentive to keep their current customers happy, we would hope that it also motivates them to carefully abide by the card networks’ dispute rules.

 Remember, while the issuers may be your temporary adversaries in chargeback disputes, Visa and Mastercard own the court.
 Whether you’re dealing with your first Wells Fargo chargeback or your fiftieth, this guide can help ensure you follow all relevant procedures to the best of your ability and, hopefully, win every winnable dispute you can.

 When serving as a payment processor for merchants, Wells Fargo charges a $25 fee for each chargeback.
 They also reserve the right to recoup fees levied by other institutions involved in the dispute.

 As an issuing bank, Wells Fargo, can’t hit merchants with any fees, but remember that in the event that a dispute proceeds past the representment stage and goes into arbitration, the card network handling the matter will collect as much as $500 in arbitration fees from the losing party.
 If you take a chargeback to arbitration, make sure the facts (and documentation) are on your side.